Sports Federation and Olympic Committee of Hong Kong, China: National anthem incidents

+In March 2023, after another incident where Glory to Hong Kong was played, Pui Kwan-kay of the SF&OC said that the government should force Google to de-prioritize the song on its search results.
+The SF&OC created a committee to investigate the Hong Kong Ice Hockey Association (HKIHA) after the incident, and said that the association may be kicked out of the Olympic Committee for failing to follow procedures to produce the correct anthem.
+The HKIHA responded by saying that the SF&OC provided a faulty link to download the correct anthem, when the webpage was changed to English.
+The HKIHA also said that the SF&OC was to blame, and said "We felt that the SF&OC personnel handling the matter hoped to prove that only the HKIHA was at fault, and did not treat SF&OC's role and responsibility in this incident seriously."

+In May 2023, the SF&OC told its member sports associations to boycott ceremonies if the event organizer does not let them verify the national anthem.

 Organizational structure

 Members

 Only the members of SF&OC could send athletes to representing Hong Kong in multi-sports events organized by Asian Olympics Committee or IOC, such as Asian Games and Olympic Games.
 Hong Kong Sports Stars Awards also only accept those athletes by the member associations.
 Therefore, some famous sportsmen were unable to participate in the election.

 Member list

 Latest update on 27 May 2018.
 Karatedo Federation of Hong Kong was temporarily suspended with effect from 8 June 2018.